selkies-project/selkies-gstreamer/docs/design.md

 WebRTC ensures minimum latency from the server to the HTML5 web client interface.
 Any other video encoder, video converter, screen capturing interface, or protocol may be contributed from the community easily.
 NVIDIA GPUs are currently fully supported with NVENC, and Intel and AMD GPUs supported with VA-API, with progress on supporting other GPU hardware.

-Third, Selkies-GStreamer was designed not only for desktops and bare metal servers, but also for unprivileged Docker and Kubernetes containers.
+Third, Selkies-GStreamer was designed not only for desktops and bare metal servers, but also for unprivileged Docker® and Kubernetes containers.

 Unlike other similar Linux solutions, there are no dependencies that require access to special devices not available inside containers by default, and is also not dependent on `systemd`.